sdroege/gstreamer-rs/docs/gstreamer/docs.md

 ## `var_args`
 return location for the first property, followed optionally by more name/return location pairs, followed by `None`
 <!-- trait ChildProxyExt::fn lookup -->
-Looks up which object and `gobject::ParamSpec` would be effected by the given `name`.
+Looks up which object and `glib::object::ParamSpec` would be effected by the given `name`.

 MT safe.
 ## `name`
 name of the property to look up
 ## `target`
-pointer to a `gobject::Object` that takes the real object to set property on
+pointer to a `glib::object::Object` that takes the real object to set property on
 ## `pspec`
-pointer to take the `gobject::ParamSpec` describing the property
+pointer to take the `glib::object::ParamSpec` describing the property

 # Returns